The Lady of Shalott

 Exhibited at the Royal Academy in 1894 (No. 245).
 Its entry in Academy Notes of 1894 reads:

-This painting is based on The Lady of Shalott by Alfred Lord Tennyson.
+This painting is based on the poem The Lady of Shalott by Alfred Lord Tennyson.

 It illustrates the lines:

 She left the web, she left the loom,

 She saw the helmet and the plume,

 Out flew the web and floated wide;

 The mirror crack'd from side to side;